WAVE: Weight Templates for Adaptive Initialization of Variable-sized Models: Results

 \subsection{Transferability of WAVE}

-Table \ref{tab:lenth} and \ref{tab:width} have effectively showcased the initialization ability of WAVE on ImageNet.
-Furthermore, the structural knowledge embedded in weight templates proves to be sufficiently universal for transfer to diverse downstream datasets.
-Table \ref{tab:downstream} presents the outcomes of DeiT-Ti and DeiT-S, each comprising 6 layers and initialized using the aforementioned methods.
-Evidently, WAVE yields notable enhancements across various downstream tasks, underscoring its pivotal role in model initialization.
-Conversely, Mimetic and GHN-3 exhibit inferior performance to He-Init on certain datasets, indicating that the existing prior knowledge may lack universality and could constrain parameter adaptability.
-Additionally, weight selection and Heru-LG encounter negative transfer~\cite{rosenstein2005transfer}, emphasizing the significance of transferring structural and common knowledge~\cite{feng2024transferring}.
+Table~\ref{tab:lenth} and Table~\ref{tab:width} have effectively demonstrated WAVE's initialization capability on ImageNet-1K.
+Moreover, the knowledge encapsulated in weight templates is common enough for transfer across diverse downstream datasets.
+Table~\ref{tab:downstream} highlights WAVE's performance on various datasets.

+Evidently, WAVE achieves significant improvements across diverse downstream datasets, highlighting its effectiveness in model initialization.
+In contrast, Mimetic and GHN-3 may underperform compared to He-Init on certain datasets, revealing limitations in the universality of prior knowledge and constraints on parameter adaptability.
+Furthermore, methods like Weight Selection may experience negative transfer~\cite{rosenstein2005transfer}, emphasizing the importance of transferring core knowledge~\cite{feng2024transferring}.

-Furthermore, the inadequacy of small datasets (e.g., Oxford Flowers, Stanford Car, and CUB-200-2011) to support the training of large models without effective knowledge transfer is apparent.
-This underscores the efficacy of WAVE in maximizing data utilization, as only a minimal dataset volume is requisite to leverage the knowledge within weight templates for the respective models and tasks.
+Furthermore, the inadequacy of small datasets (e.g., Oxford Flowers, Stanford Car, and CUB-200-2011) to support large model training without effective knowledge transfer is evident.
+This further underscores WAVE's ability to maximize data utilization, as only a small amount of data is required to leverage the structured knowledge in weight templates for adaptive model initialization.